mkpoli/tyler/README.md

 ### Configuration

-You can pass options to `tyler` commands directly or via `[tool.tyler]` section in your `typetst.toml` file.
+You can pass options to `tyler` commands directly or via `[tool.tyler]` section in your `typst.toml` file.
 The CLI options will override the config options, and the config options are limited to the following (with the default value noted):

 ```
 [tool.tyler]